 Tom’s seventeen.
 He’s worked on the Farm for his Aunt and Uncle, who’ve been as good as parents to him and who think of him as their own.
 But he has no responsibilities, is constantly being told what to do, takes no decisions.
 He’s becoming an adult but is not being allowed to be one.
 Then the Farm is very small, and Onnybrook is small, and there’s nothing to do and no-one to see.
-The nearest girl is Peter, who’s so far out of bounds, and Jenny’s miles away, and anyway, she’s young and looks younger.
+The nearest girl is Peter, who’s completely off-limits, and Jenny’s miles away, and anyway, she’s young and looks younger.
 Tom wants – needs – to stretch, and has nowhere to stretch into.

 Jenny fears Tom being pulled physically away, and her fears are not without justification.
 Ned’s been trusted with his first overnight drive and wants Tom to accompany him at least part of the way, even though it’s a breach of the rules.
 It’s both a disaster and a godsend: Ned has been directed by his manager, Mr Danks, to take a strange diversion down a back lane, where the lorry is stopped and attacked, and both young men beaten.